 Virginia Growth and Opportunity Act; report.
 Establishes the Virginia Growth and Opportunity Board to administer grants from the Virginia Growth and Opportunity Fund for regional economic and workforce development projects.
 The bill provides that regional councils will be established across the Commonwealth, consisting of representatives of government and the business and education communities, and councils may submit applications for collaborative projects in their region that enhance private-sector growth, competitiveness, and workforce development.
 A portion of the grant funds will be awarded on a population basis and a portion on a competitive basis.
-02/09/16 House: Read third time and passed House (93-Y 7-N) 02/10/16 Senate: Referred to Committee on Finance Notes: City Position: support HB 846 Virginia Collaborative Economic Development Act; established, sunset provision.
-Patrons: Hugo, James, Minchew, Albo, Austin, Carr, Collins, Cox, Garrett, Greason, Heretick, Hester, Jones, Keam, Kilgore, Knight, Landes, McClellan, Miyares, O'Bannon, O'Quinn, Orrock, Peace, Pillion, Poindexter, Rasoul, Sickles, Spruill, Stolle, Torian, Toscano, Ward and Yancey; Senator: Sturtevant Summary as passed House:
+This bill is identical to SB 449.
+03/11/16 House: Enrolled Bill communicated to Governor on 3/11/16 03/11/16 Governor: Governor's Action Deadline Midnight, Sunday, April 10, 2016 Notes: City Position: support HB 846 Virginia Collaborative Economic Development Act; established, sunset provision.
+Patrons: Hugo, James, Minchew, Albo, Austin, Carr, Collins, Cox, Garrett, Greason, Heretick, Hester, Jones, Keam, Kilgore, Knight, Landes, McClellan, Miyares, O'Bannon, O'Quinn, Orrock, Peace, Pillion, Poindexter, Rasoul, Sickles, Spruill, Stolle, Torian, Toscano, Ward and Yancey; Senator: Sturtevant Summary as passed:

 Virginia Collaborative Economic Development Act.
 Creates the Virginia Collaborative Economic Development Performance Grant Fund.
+The Fund will be administered by a policy board created by legislation adopted by the 2016 Session of the General Assembly with a legislatively stated purpose of promoting collaborative regional economic development and workforce development opportunities (the Go Virginia Board).
+If no such board is created, the Virginia Economic Development Partnership (the Partnership) will administer the Fund.
 Two or more localities that collaborate and adopt a collaborative economic development plan will be eligible for grants from the fund over a period of six years if the collaboration results in the location or expansion of a company in the Commonwealth that (i) creates at least 200 new jobs with average salaries at least 25 percent higher than the average wage and (ii) makes a capital investment of at least \$25 million.
 The company must maintain the job creation and investment for a period of three years before being eligible for the first grant payment.
 The total amount of the grant applied for shall not exceed the total investment of the localities in executing the collaborative economic development plan, and each annual installment of the grant may not exceed 50 percent of the total annual amount of personal income tax withheld by the certified company from the newly created jobs.
-The Fund will be administered by a policy board created by legislation adopted by the 2016 Session of the General Assembly with a legislatively-stated purpose of promoting collaborative regional economic development and workforce development opportunities.
-If no such board is created, the Virginia Economic Development Partnership will administer the Fund.
-02/09/16 House: VOTE: PASSAGE (93-Y 5-N 1-A) 02/10/16 Senate: Referred to Committee on Finance Notes: City Position: support HB 852 Refugees, certain; assisting federal government with resettling.
+Upon making a written finding of significant fiscal distress in or extraordinary economic opportunity for the participating localities, the Go Virginia Board (or the Partnership if the Board does not exist) may lower the job and capital investment requirements to no fewer than 25 new jobs and no less than \$1 million in capital investment, and may award up to 100 percent of the total investment of the localities.
+The grant program will sunset on July 1, 2026.
+This bill is identical to SB 459.
+03/11/16 Senate: Conference report agreed to by Senate (35-Y 1-N) 03/11/16 House: Conference report agreed to by House (89-Y 8-N) Notes: City Position: support HB 852 Refugees, certain; assisting federal government with resettling.
 Patron: Hugo Summary as introduced: